sodiqsanusi/learn-countries/README.md

 ### The challenge
 Users should be able to:

-- View the optimal layout for the game depending on their device's screen size.
+- View the optimal layout for the application depending on their device's screen size.
 - See all countries from the API on the homepage.
 - Search for a country using an `input` field.
 - Filter countries by region.